 Other areas of bilateral collaboration are an accord between the US National Aeronautics and Space Administration and Brazil's Space Agency to develop satellites, an agreement on livestock safety and inspections, and collaboration to combat organized crime.
 In 2021, the US government announced sanctions that target persons connected to illicit drug trafficking in Brazil, noting the PCC for its criminal activities.
 In 2023, Presidents Lula and Biden met in Washington, DC, where they agreed to strengthen democracy and human rights, as well as address climate change and sustainable development issues.
 However, as part of Brazil's independent foreign policy, Lula does not always share US goals, and at times aligns more with China and Russia than the US.

 Ethnic Groups

-According to Brazil's 2010 census, about 48% of Brazilians are of European descent, 43% pardo ("brown," or of mixed heritage), 8% preto (Black), and 1% Asian.
-Less than 1% of the largest Japanese community outside of Japan.
-Bolivians, Venezuelans, Paraguayans, Haitians, Jews (see p.
-7 of Religion and Spirituality), Arabs, and other immigrants also live in Brazil.
+According to Brazil's 2022 census, about 44% of Brazilians are of European descent, 45% pardo ("brown," or of mixed heritage), 10% preto (Black), and <1% Asian.
+Near 1% of

 Brazilians identify as indigenous.